Washington & Lee University

 Founded in 1839, VMI is the oldest state-run military college in the nation.
 The cadet-run Honor Court oversees the enforcement of the Honor Code, which holds that a cadet does not lie, cheat, or steal, or tolerate those who do.
 Freshmen are called "rats," a tradition dating from the 1850s.
 Juniors, known as Second Class students, look forward to the annual Ring Figure dance when they receive their class-designed school rings.

-Check the VMI website for dates for Full Dress Parades on the parade grounds, which typically start at 4:30pm.
+Check the VMI website for dates for Full Dress Parades on the parade grounds, which typically start at 4:35pm.
 Cadet-led tours of VMI are offered daily at noon, based on the availability of student guides, and leave from the VMI Museum.
-Sites of interest include the VMI Museum, the National George C. Marshall Museum and Library, and Jackson Memorial Hall.
+Sites of interest include the VMI Museum and Jackson Memorial Hall.

 Southern Virginia University

 Sitting on a hilltop overlooking the city of Buena Vista, the striking Main Hall is hard to miss.
-Completed in 1890 during a local iron ore rush, the red-and-white building began life as the stately Buena Vista Hotel.
+Completed in 1890 during a local iron ore rush, the red-and-white building began life as the Buena Vista Hotel.
 Today it is listed on the National Register of Historic Places.
-Also noteworthy?
-The Tucson House, an art studio used by Lexington-born artist and sculptor Cy Twombly.
+Also noteworthy is the Tucson House, an art studio used by Lexington-born artist and sculptor Cy Twombly.

 For more than a century, SVU operated as Southern Seminary, an all-women junior college.
 The school went co-ed in the 1990s, but declining enrollment and financial hardships left it with an uncertain future.
 In 1996, a group of Latter-Day Saints (LDS) stepped in to redirect the path of the school while assuming its debts and liabilities.
 The college changed its name to Southern Virginia University in 2001.

 Today, Southern Virginia University is a private liberal arts college that promotes the values of the LDS, or Mormon, church.